-- any penetration, no matter how slight, of the,
+- any penetration, no matter how slight, of

-- vagina or genitalia by the penis.8
+- the vagina or genitalia by the penis.8

 Note that ejaculation is not required for an act to be considered sexual intercourse.9

-A person is only guilty under these laws if the alleged victim does not consent to having sex.
+You are only guilty under these laws if the alleged victim does not consent to having sex.

 To consent, a person must act: